cloud-gov/pages-uswds-jekyll/README.md

 **WARNING** This is experimental.

-This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.nextgov.com/it-modernization/2018/12/congress-votes-better-government-websites-digital-services/153478/).
+This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).

-- &#9745; Provide a consistent experience and appearance.
+The standards require that a website or digital service:

-- &#9745; Be accessible to individuals with disabilities (508 complinace).
+- is accessible to individuals with disabilities;
+- has a consistent appearance;
+- does not duplicate any legacy websites (the legislation also requires agencies to ensure that legacy websites are regularly reviewed, removed, and consolidated);
-- &#9744; Provide search function
+- has a search function;
-- &#9745; Fully functional and usable on common mobile devices.
+- uses an industry standard secure connection;
+- “is designed around user needs with data-driven analysis influencing management and development decisions, using qualitative and quantitative data to determine user goals, needs, and behaviors, and continually test the website, web-based form, web-based application, or digital service to ensure that user needs are addressed;”
+- allows for user customization; and
+- is mobile-friendly.

 This project assumes experience with Ruby and Javascript.